d9n/tryfinally/index.md

 ---
 layout: basic
-title: Try{Finally} - A coding blog
+title: Try++ // a coding blog
-summary: <code>Try{Finally}</code> is my coding blog for chatting about game development and sharing programming tutorials.
+summary: <code>Try++</code> is my coding blog for chatting about game development and sharing programming tutorials.
 ---

 {{ page.summary }} For each article, I will provide...